LaboratoryB/stegosaurus/README.md

 A very, very basic [steganographic device](http://en.wikipedia.org/wiki/Steganography) for storing a payload in a (png) image.

-The resulting image should be the same to the human eye.
+The resulting image (with the hidden payload) should appear to the human eye the same as the original image.

-You might find it useful to watermark images, however if the images are compresed or resized, it will lose this invisible watermark.
+For a somewhat realistic use-case, you might find it useful to watermark images.

 Unless you're James Bond, then, maybe you'll find another use.

+**Caveats**

 * Currently, it only supports `png` files.
-* I haven't tried it with binary, be a guinea pig, try it. (just ascii text)
+* I haven't tried it with binary (just ascii text), be a guinea pig, try it.
+* Regarding watermarking: If the images are compresed or resized, it will lose this invisible watermark.

 ## Installation

-*(coming soon)*
+Just install with NPM, it's that easy.

+    npm install stegosaurus

 ## Basic CLI Usage

+*CLI Install note* For command-line usage, you might want to install it with `sudo npm install -g stegosaurus`.
+Otherwise, you'll have to run it with the full path to it.
+Or add it to your path.

 You can always get some help out of it:

 ```
-$ node stegosaurus.js --help
+$ ./stegosaurus.js --help

 Usage: node stegosaurus.js [options]